This post may contain affiliate links. Please read my disclosure policy.

-- 1 cup canned unsweetened coconut milk, stirred if separated
+- 1 cup (250 ml) canned unsweetened coconut milk, stirred if separated

 - 1 teaspoon rosewater

-- Cold coconut-flavored sparkling water (unsweetened) or plain sparkling water
+- Chilled coconut-flavored unsweetened sparkling water or plain sparkling water

 - Divide the berries among individual rocks glasses and muddle until lightly crushed.
 Top with some crushed ice.